 The Mesa attorneys of Stone Rose Law have provided financial relief to many struggling with unmanageable debt and/or pending foreclosure proceedings through the effective use of a Chapter 13 Bankruptcy.
-A Chapter 13 Bankruptcy is far more complex than most simple Chapter 7 Bankruptcies, so it is imperative to seek legal advice if you are considering filing a Chapter 7 Bankruptcy.
+A Chapter 13 Bankruptcy is far more complex than most simple Chapter 7 Bankruptcies in Mesa, so it is imperative to seek legal advice if you are considering filing a Chapter 7 Bankruptcy.
 A Chapter 13 Bankruptcy entails developing a repayment plan over the course of a 3- or 5-year period to repay all of your secured debt and some portion of unsecured debt.
 There are two basic scenarios where a Chapter 13 Bankruptcy will make sense.
 One is if you have unpaid mortgage payments and are trying to keep your home while the other is if you cannot qualify for a Chapter 7 Bankruptcy under the means test.

 While the document preparation for any bankruptcy is complex and lengthy, this is especially true for a Chapter 13 Bankruptcy where the complete packet can reach 50 pages in length.
 Not only must you provide all of the financial information regarding your income and financial obligations that are required by a Chapter 7 Bankruptcy, but you must prepare a 3- or 5-year repayment plan based on income level to be approved by the Bankruptcy Trustee.
 The plan must provide for full repayment of your secured debt including your mortgage and any financed vehicles that you are keeping as well as certain priority debts.
 Priority debts that must be repaid in full include such items as family court obligation for child support and spousal support, unpaid wages to employees and some tax obligations.